Die4Ever/deus-ex-randomizer/src/notes/patchV3.7.0.md

   - My Buddy Vinny: Offer to help Vinny find out what's going on at the Advanced Submarine Base
   - Yvan Eht Nioj: Look at a Navy recruitment poster through binoculars or a scope.
 - Opening the New Game screen while in a game should no longer show bans based on the loadout used in the game currently being played.
 Instead it will properly use the loadout selected on the New Game screen.
-- Updated names shown when hovering over teleporters between levels to be a bit more clear.
+- Updated names are shown when hovering over teleporters between levels to be a bit more clear.
+- Teleporters to mirrored maps now have mirrored icons.
 - On Windows computers with AMD GPUs, we now disable DXVK by default due to driver issues.
 You can manually change this in the advanced section of our installer program.
 - Horde Mode improvements:
   - Items dropped from Horde Mode Crates are now scattered when the crate is destroyed to help make the contents easier to grab.